-- 1. 4-H members must enroll in the dairy project before January 15 on their 4-HOnline profile.
+- 4-H members must enroll in the dairy project before January 15 on their 4-HOnline profile.
 The 4-Her must also complete three activities from the dairy manual before the fair.
 At least two of these must be from the "Required Activities" section.
 This manual MUST be turned in when the animals are checked in at the 4-H Fair.
 If not turned in, you WILL NOT show.
 The two-page livestock record sheet must be in your green folder with your other record sheets and turned in by Thursday of the fair. - 2.
 All animals must be entered on the Indiana 4-H Dairy Enrollment online system by April 1st for steers and May 15th for heifers and cows.
 A 4-H member may show in each age class and production class. - 3.
 A grade animal must be sired by a registered sire.
 The dam of the calf shall be at least a high grade of the same breed as the sire. - 4.
 Cows shown in cow class must have been owned in partnership or by member prior to first freshening. - 5.
 Animals exhibited in purebred classes must be registered in the club members name or in partnership.
 Papers will be checked at the exhibit. - 6.
 All milking cows may show up the day of dairy show and may leave immediately following the dairy show. - 7.
 All dry cows and heifers must stay for duration of 4-H fair. - 8.
-Dairy superintendent has the right to combine calf classes.
+Dairy superintendent has the right to combine calf classes. - 9.
+Each member may show only those animals listed on his/her form, except under adverse conditions, as determined by the superintendent. - 10.
+Members leasing animals must sign a dairy lease form which must be turned in to the extension office by May 15th.